 In order to make flying safer, researchers studied possible failures of various sensors and machines used in airplanes.
-While trying to model the failures, they were confronted with the following problem: Failing machines did not just crash, instead they sometimes showed an unusual behavior before stopping completely.
-With these insights researchers proposed a more general failure model.
+While trying to model the failures, they were confronted with the following problem: Failing machines did not just crash, instead they sometimes showed arbitrary behavior before stopping completely.
+With these insights researchers modeled failures as arbitrary failures, not restricted to any patterns.

-Definition 17.1 (Byzantine).
+Definition 11.1 (Byzantine).
 A node which can have arbitrary behavior is called byzantine.
 This includes "anything imaginable", e.g., not sending any messages at all, or sending different and wrong messages to different neighbors, or lying about the input value.